hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s = hs.load("ascent.jpg")

-If the loading was successful, the variable ``s`` contains a HyperSpy signal or a signal of the :ref:`HyperSpy extensions <hyperspy_extensions-label>`
+If loading was successful, the variable ``s`` contains a HyperSpy signal or a signal of the :ref:`HyperSpy extensions <hyperspy_extensions-label>`
 - see available :ref:`signal subclasses <transforming_signal-label>` for more
 information.
-If the loaded file contains some severals dataset, The ``load`` functions will return a list of the corresponding signal.
+If the loaded file contains several datasets, the :py:func:`~.io.load` functions will return a list of the corresponding signal.

 ..
 NOTE::
     Note for python programmers: the data is stored in a numpy array